-Course Title & Credit distribution of the course Eligibility Prerequisite Course Title & Code Credits Lecture Tutorial Practical/ Practice Criteria of the course Dietary Goals and Guidelines for Indians 4 3 1 0 Class XII Pass NIL
+Course Title & Credit dis stribution of the course Flicibility Prerequisite Course Title & Code Credits Lecture Tutorial Practical/ Practice Eligibility Criteria of the course Dietary Goals and Guidelines for Indians 4 3 1 0 Class XII Pass NIL

 - 1. To introduce the concept of nutritionally adequate diets and healthy lifestyles from conception till old age. - 2.
 To equip the students with the knowledge of dietary goals and guidelines for Indians relating to nutritional requirements, deficiency diseases and chronic diet-related disorders.